influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-security.md

 #### Optional Google domains

-Similar to Github's organization restriction, Google authentication can be restricted to permit access to Chronograf from only specific domains.
+Similar to GitHub's organization restriction, Google authentication can be restricted to permit access to Chronograf from only specific domains.
 These are configured using the `GOOGLE_DOMAINS` environment variable or the [`--google-domains`](/chronograf/v1.4/administration/configuration/#google-domains) switch.
 Multiple domains are separated using commas.
-For example, if we wanted to permit access only from biffspleasurepalace.com and savetheclocktower.com, the environment variable would be set as follows:
+For example, if we wanted to permit access only from `biffspleasurepalace.com` and `savetheclocktower.com`, the environment variable would be set as follows:
 ```sh
 export GOOGLE_DOMAINS=biffspleasurepalance.com,savetheclocktower.com
 ```